The modern diet is the main reason why people all over the world are fatter and sicker than ever before.

 Here are 11 graphs that show everything that is wrong with the modern diet.

-Source: Johnson RJ, et al. Potential role of sugar (fructose) in the epidemic of hypertension, obesity and the metabolic syndrome, diabetes, kidney disease, and cardiovascular disease.
-The American Journal of Clinical Nutrition, 2007.
+Source: Johnson RJ, et al. The American Journal of Clinical Nutrition, 2007.

 Of all the sugar sources in the diet, sugar-sweetened beverages are the worst.